 How it works

-In our newest theme, Dainty, you’ll see that the default dimensions for our header are set at 900 x 420 pixels.
+In our theme, Dainty, the default dimensions for the header are set at 900 x 420 pixels.
 This seems large, doesn’t it?
 That’s because it’s geared to be sharper and appear more clearly on all retina display screens.
 While the upload size for this header is large, the actual display size is exactly half of what you’re uploading.

 For example…if you’re uploading a 900 x 420 header, the display on your site is only going to show at 450 x 210.
 This allows for the image quality to appear in higher resolution while still shrinking the image down so that it doesn’t appear too large.
 For example, if you’re wanting to upload a square logo that is 200 x 200 pixels wide you will actually upload it at 400 x 400.